isonno/iMac-Pro-Backdrop-Image/README.md

 The blue cast was added because seeing all the components on the screen was just to busy for day-to-day use.

 Unfortunately the Photoshop source file is too large to post to GitHub (65MB).
-I'll post a link when I can find another place to publicly park it.
+It's [available on Creative Cloud](https://shared-assets.adobe.com/link/0b0be05b-f5a4-47db-6a93-1dfccbe14e4c) if you want to tweak the appearance.